Transilien: Post-World War II

 In 1938, the new SNCF exploited the disparate lines and materials bequeathed by the big companies.
-If the West seems to be very favored, with its electrified lines and powerful self-propelled equipment, the remaining of the network was still very far from these standards.
-During the Second World War, the traffic was strongly disorganized and drastically limited.
-Bombings destroyed depots and parts of the rolling stock.
-The transport conditions were particularly tedious, and remained so for several years after the end of the conflict, a period when much had to be rebuilt.
-The bad memories of these difficult years, and the individual transports' multiplication reduced the traffic, with regression from 1946 to 1958, and an even worse situation between 1952 and 1958.
+If the West seems to be very favored, with its electrified lines and powerful self-propelled equipment, the remainder of the network was still very far from these standards.
+During the Second World War, the traffic was very disorganized and limited.
+Bombings destroyed depots and rolling stock.
+Transport conditions were particularly tedious, and remained so for several years after the end of the conflict, a period when much had to be rebuilt.
+The bad memories of these difficult years, and the widespread adoption of personal transport reduced rail traffic, with regression from 1946 to 1958, and an even worse situation between 1952 and 1958.

 From 1959 to 1969, major electrification began the gradual modernization of the rail network, with the final disappearance of steam engines in the suburbs in 1970.
 The proliferation of automobile congestion, combined with the modernization of the network, led to the return of traffic.
 From 1969 to 1988, the creation of the RER caused a radical change in the image of rail transport.
 RER Line A experienced a spectacular increase in passengers, which leads to a saturation point in less than ten years.

 On 1 September 1999, the first class was removed on all trains in the commuter network, as well as on the RER.
 At the time, it represented only 1% of travelers.
 First class had already been removed on the Paris metro in 1991.